I am a 32 year old from Texas.

-We met in high school and this October marked 13 years together (6 of them married).
+I married my high school sweetheart and this October marks 16 years together (9 of them married).

 I enjoy running and fitness and I am learning to love healthy eating.
 I started this blog as a way to document my experience training for my first marathon.
-I’ve spent over ten years working in higher education with college students and loved it.
-Now, I am working on a doctorate of leadership and we are expecting our first child in September.
-And my husband and I just opened a CrossFit gym together and we’re looking forward to what lies ahead.
+I spent over ten years working in higher education with college students and loved it.
+Now, I am working on a doctorate of leadership and my husband and I own a CrossFit gym together.

 All of these are things that I now love or am beginning to appreciate (depending on how far I’ve gotten with that particular item).
 That is why I never say never anymore.
 Whenever I am faced with a challenge or a certain adventure and I catch myself saying never…I remember all the things I used to think I would never do.
 I am not the person I used to be when I said never.
-This is thanks to many great things, my husband, my family, my weight loss journey.
-And also thanks to many not so great things, my first job, my weight gain, my body image issues.
+This is thanks to many great things, my husband, my family, my journey with food addiction.
+And also thanks to many not so great things, my first job, my anxiety, my body image issues.
 However, all of these things together have made me who I am today and I am grateful for it all.
 I love quotes!
 I use them as inspiration in everything I do and they are everywhere on my site.